brycehanscomb/cell-simulator/README.md

 - [ ] More comprehensive tests
 - [ ] More reliable history navigation (back/forward buttons sometimes break the app)
 - [ ] Better responsive design for Image Importer
+- [ ] Error Boundaries to stop the whole app crashing if there's a localised error

 ## Developing